MannyBinning/behind-the-blur/README.md

 - [TinyPNG](https://tinypng.com/) was used to compress the images without making any changes to the size.

 - [GTmetrix](https://gtmetrix.com/) was used to test the speed of the website.

+- [JSHint](https://jshint.com/) was used to test all the javascript files.

 # Acknowledgement